 Access to data and data integration

-Will FSC provide a public API integration with CB systems? or an option for data export?
+Will FSC provide a public API integration with certification body systems? or an option for data export?

-Will CB be able to access and use the data for their own analytics?
+Will certification body be able to access and use the data for their own analytics?

 We are aware of and fully understand that certification bodies similarly to FSC use the data from data reports to ensure internal quality control, trend analysis of own data, etc. We therefore also understand the need for data access or data extraction.

-In the certification portal, CBs will be able to access the data stored in FSC DB about their own certificates.
+In the certification portal, Certification bodies will be able to access the data stored in FSC DB about their own certificates.

 FSC will build analytics based on the expected data from FM Online during 2021 and will as part of the process explore to which extend it is possible for us to share the analytics results directly with certification bodies.